Pointwise convergence of the Klein-Gordon flow: Introduction

 for (Lebesgue) almost every $x \in \mathbb{T}^3$ and for all $(u_0,u_1) \in H^s(\mathbb{T}^3) \times H^{s-1}(\mathbb{T}^3)$~?
 Moreover, we will show that improved (pointwise) convergence results are available if we consider a suitable randomization of the initial datum.

 Before stating our results, we do a brief excursus on the pointwise convergence problem in the context of dispersive PDEs.
-This problematic was introduced by Carleson \cite{Carleson} in the 80s, for the linear Schr\"odinger equation.
+This problem was introduced by Carleson \cite{Carleson} in the 80s, for the linear Schr\"odinger equation.
 He was interested in identifying the minimal Sobolev regularity of initial data $f \in H^{s}(\mathbb{R}^d)$ for which one has $e^{it \Delta} f (x) \overset{t \to 0}{\to} f(x)$ for almost every $x \in \mathbb{R}^d$.
-The 1d problem was solved by Carleson \cite{Carleson} and Dalhberg-Kenig \cite{DahlbergKenig}.
+The 1d problem was solved by Carleson \cite{Carleson}, who showed that this (a.e.) pointwise convergence holds for $f \in H^{\frac{1}{4}}(\mathbb{R})$, and Dalhberg-Kenig \cite{DahlbergKenig}, who showed that $s \geq \frac{1}{4}$ is necessary on $\mathbb{R}^d$, $d \geq 1$.
 The higher dimensional case, on the other hand, has been only recently solved in \cite{Bourgain2016, DGL, Du2019} and the final solution required very deep harmonic analysis techniques.
+Namely, for any $d \geq 1$, $s \geq \frac{d}{2(d+1)}$ is necessary, and $s > \frac{d}{2(d+1)}$ is sufficient up to the endpoint.
 We refer to \cite{MR904948, Vega, MR1194782, MR1671214, MR1748920, MR1748921, MR2033842, MR2264734, Bourgain2013, Luc2018, MR3613507, MR3903115, 1608.07640, MR3842310} and the references therein for intermediate results on this matter.
 It is also worth to point out that the periodic problem is still open (in any dimension) and we refer to \cite{MR2409184, WangZhang, EL21} for the most recent results.
+In particular, $s > \frac{d}{d+2}$ is known to be sufficient, and $s \geq \frac{d}{2(d+1)}$ to be necessary.
+At the moment, in the periodic case almost sure convergence when $s \in [ \frac{d}{2(d+1)} , \frac{d}{d+2} ]$ remains an open problem.
 In the case of the Schr\"odinger operator, the nonlinear version of the pointwise convergence problem (as well as its probabilistic counterparts) has been studied by the first author, E. Compaan and G. Staffilani in \cite{CSL}.